3 Examples Of Strategic Human Resource Management From Top Companies

 I look at three top-performing companies and summarize how their strategic approach to human resource management has become one of their main competitive advantages.

 Strategic human resource management is the long-term integration of HR strategies with organizational goals.

-You treat employees as capital themselves, as a worthwhile investment, and HR uses its strategic position to manage the care of the human capital resource.
+You treat employees as customers of the business, as a worthwhile investment, and HR uses its strategic position to manage the employee experience.

 Understanding the following terms will help you grasp the concept of Strategic Human Resource Management.